Ruthin-School/Platter/docs/development/git-hooks.md

 2. **Scope** is optional and should be in parentheses (e.g., `api`, `ui`, `auth`)
 3. **Description** must:
    - Start with a lowercase letter
-   - Use imperative, present tense ("add" not "added")
+   - Use imperative, present tense ('add' not 'added')
    - Be at least 10 characters long
    - Preferably be under 72 characters
-   - Not end with a period
+   - Not end with a full stop

 #### Valid Commit Examples